hfp/libxstream/README.md

 int libxstream_memcpy_d2d(const void* src, void* dst, size_t size, libxstream_stream*);
 ```

 **Stream Interface**: is used to expose the available parallelism.
-A single stream preserves the predecessor/successor relationship while modeling the pipeline pattern across multiple stream.
-Synchronization points can be introduced using this stream interface as well as the event interface.
+A stream preserves the predecessor/successor relationship while participating in a pipeline (parallel pattern) in case of multiple streams.
+Synchronization points can be introduced using the stream interface as well as the event interface.

 ```C
 /** Query the range of valid priorities (inclusive). */